February 10, 2025

 3. Stop when you feel a stretch in your lats, then return the dumbbell to the starting position.

-Pro Tip: Use slow, controlled movements to maximize the stretch and engagement.
+Pro Tip: Use slow, controlled movements and choose an appropriate dumbbell weight to maximize the stretch and engagement.

 Dumbbell Reverse Fly